mattja/distob/README.rst

 TODO
 ----
--  Allow assignment to slices of remote arrays
+-  Allow assignment to slices of remote arrays.

--  Implement caching of remote array slice operations
+-  Properly implement caching of remote method results.

 -  Auto-creation of proxy classes at runtime (depends uqfoundation/dill#58)